gaps-closure/gaps-closure.github.io/docs/C/03-02-01-conflict-analyzer.md

 ## Conflict Analyzer Using MiniZinc Constraint Solver {#conflict-analyzer}

 The role of the conflict analyzer is to evaluate a user annotated program and decide if the annotated program respects the allowable information flows specified in the annotations.
-As input, the conflict analyzer requires the user annottated C source code.
+As input, the conflict analyzer requires the user annotated C source code.
 Based on this, if it is properly annotated and a partition is possible it will provide an assignment for every global variable and function to an enclave (topology.json).
 If the conflict analyzer detects a conflict, it produces a report guiding users to problematic program points that may need to be refactored or additional annotations applied.

-The conflict analyzer uses a constraint solver called [MiniZinc @minizinc_handbook ](https://www.minizinc.org/doc-2.5.5/en/index.html)  to perform program analysis and determine a correct-by-construction partition that satifies the constraints specified by the developer using CLE annotations.
+The conflict analyzer uses a constraint solver called [MiniZinc @minizinc_handbook ](https://www.minizinc.org/doc-2.5.5/en/index.html)  to perform program analysis and determine a correct-by-construction partition that satisfies the constraints specified by the developer using CLE annotations.
 MiniZinc provides a high level language abstraction to express constraint solving problems in an intuitive manner.
 MiniZinc compiles a MiniZinc language specification of a problem for